softwareguru/airflowsummit-website/content/sessions/2022/w4-an-introduction-to-data-lineage-with-airflow-and-marquez.md

 summary: "Learn how to collect and visualize lineage from a basic Airflow pipeline using Marquez.
 You will need to understand the basics of Airflow, but no experience with lineage is required."
 ---

-<a class="theme-btn btn-style-one text-white px-3 mb-2" target="_blank" href="https://us06web.zoom.us/webinar/register/WN_L1qyWvfbS3W8jvjsX9zPOw">Register for this workshop</a>
+<a class="btn btn-primary text-white px-3 mb-2" target="_blank" href="https://us06web.zoom.us/webinar/register/WN_L1qyWvfbS3W8jvjsX9zPOw">Register for this workshop</a>

 Data lineage might seem like a complicated and unapproachable topic, but that’s only because data pipelines are complicated.
 The core concept is straightforward: trace and record the journey of datasets as they travel through a data pipeline.